kovidgoyal/calibre/manual/develop.rst

 To update a branch to the latest code, use the command::

     git pull --no-edit

+You can also browse the code at https://github.com/kovidgoyal/calibre

 Submitting your changes to be included
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^